paretoman/votekit/src/pages/architecture.md

 * CastVotes
     * Voters cast their ballots.
     * A distribution of a population of voters is sampled.
 A 2D spatial model is used to make the decision of how to vote or who to vote for.
-    * The vote is aggregated into a set.
+    * The vote is aggregated into a set that only contains the information needed to elect winners.
-* CountVotes
+* SocialChoice
-    * The difference between CountVotes and Election is that Election is a mediator for all the aspects of an election such as casting a vote, or the number of dimensions, while CountVotes is a component of the Election that just considers the votes and the result of counting.
-Then CountVotes returns a summary of the results of the count.
+    * The difference between SocialChoice and Election is that Election is a mediator for all the aspects of an election such as casting a vote, or the number of dimensions, while SocialChoice is a component of the Election that just considers the votes and the result of running the election method.
+Then SocialChoice returns a summary of the results of the election method.

 ## Sim